 The hope for a better Rwanda is the people of Rwanda.
 That’s why we started our work by listening to local leaders share the problems they face, and have continued working with them ever since.
 Our goal is to equip people from Rwandan communities facing clean water issues to be the solution to the very issues that surround them.

 We believe that when organizations come together, they can accomplish much more than they ever would on their own.
 So we partner with organizations, such as Aqua Clara International and other engineers to continually push clean water technology forward.
 Our long-term partnership with World Relief Rwanda has also been a key component to our growth.
 Their church networks have enabled us to effectively reach those most in need and we partner directly with their programs that address Health and Hygiene, HIV/AIDS Prevention and Care, and Economic Development as a way to further educate and care for filter recipients.

 Taking A Simple, Cost-Effective Approach

 Access to clean water shouldn’t be reserved for only those who can afford it.
 So we are constantly working on ways to maintain and increase effectiveness while reducing cost.
 Because lower cost solutions mean more people have access to clean water.
 People that can’t wait for large infrastructure to be put in place.
 People that are dying every 20 seconds while waiting for the answer.
 So what’s our answer?
-Simple solutions like household filters and rain-water harvesting systems that put the power of making dirty water clean in the hands of poor households.
+Simple solutions like household filters, school and clinic filters and rainwater harvesting systems that put the power of making dirty water clean in the hands of people and communities we come alongside.